kaljuvee/knowledge-graph/README.md

 # Knowledge Graph Explorer

-A Streamlit application that demonstrates knowledge graph visualization using both open-source tools and Neo4j.
-The application provides interactive visualizations of graph data and allows users to explore different aspects of knowledge graphs.
+A Streamlit application for exploring and visualizing knowledge graphs using NetworkX and Neo4j.

+## Demo

+A live demo of this application is available at: [https://knowledge-graph-demo.streamlit.app/](https://knowledge-graph-demo.streamlit.app/)

 ## Features